davidnguyenverified-hub/boss-hunt-timer/README.md

 - `index.html`, `style.css`, `app.js`: deploy these to GitHub Pages.
 - `apps-script/Code.gs`: paste this into Apps Script from your Google Sheet.
+- `apps-script/AuthCode.gs`: paste this into a separate Apps Script attached to the login Google Sheet.

 ## Google Sheet Setup